TheHive-Project/CortexDocs/misp.md

 ```

 ## Invoke Cortex Analyzers within MISP
 Starting from version 2.4.73, a MISP instance can invoke Cortex analyzers.
 To do so, connect to the MISP Web UI with sufficient privileges, then go to `Administration` > `Server settings` > `Plugin settings`.
-Edit the Cortex section:
+Edit the Cortex section as shown below:

  - set `Plugin.Cortex_services_enable` to `true`
  - set `Plugin.Cortex_services_url` to `http://<ip_address>` (replace `<ip_address>` by the IP address of Cortex)